mu373/documentation/docs/computation/hpc/intro/jupyter.md

 ## Access Jupyter Lab from browser
 If the port-forwarding is working properly, you should finally be able to access Jupyter Lab on your machine.
-Type in `http://localhost:8888` in the browser.
+Type in `http://localhost:8889` (or whichever port that you've forwarded to) in the browser.

 Voila, you're ready to go!